 Advanced Devices:

-Specialist subjects include Media Studies, Photography and most Technology courses.
+Specialist subjects include Media Studies, Photography, Design & Visual Communications and most Digital Technologies courses.

 It is not compulsory for students to bring their own device to Glendowie College.
 Students without a device will be able to access any course at the college.